Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Blueprint - Manifesto for Worksite Earth 2.0/The Lionsberg Blueprint - Manifesto For Worksite Earth 2.0.md

 	2. The **imperative** for a **New System and Approach** (Chapters 11-15)
 	3. The **Genesis** and **Mission** of **Lionsberg** (Chapters 16 and 17)
 	4. The **Lionsberg Strategy** and **Work Breakdown Structure** (Chapters 24 and 25).
-	5. The other sections are coming soon; a quick skim of their titles will give you a sense of what lies ahead.
+	5. And more, with other sections coming soon; a quick skim of their titles will give you a sense of what lies ahead.
 4. For a deeper dive, visit the [[Lionsberg Wiki Books]] bookshelf, where you will find thousands of interlinked pages circumambulating these issues from a variety of angles, including [[Beyond The Meta Crisis - A Blueprint for a Better Future]].
 5. If you are not accustomed to Spiritual and Religious Language, please read [[A Note On Spiritual and Religious Language]] below as an orientation to our intentional use of these powerful tools.
 Like the United States Constitution, the Lionsberg System appeals to the Creator / God as the Transcendent Source of our Sovereignty, Inalienable Rights and Responsibilities, and Indivisibility, while explicitly protecting freedom of thought, speech, belief, and religious expression.